boostup/react-semantic-ui-kit/README.md

 [Please have a look at the wiki sections such as _Motivation_, _Vision_ or _Roadmap_ to get an idea as to why this repo even exists!](https://github.com/boostup/react-semantic-ui-kit/wiki)

+## RSUIKit app starter
+The [RSUIKit app starter](https://github.com/boostup/RSUIKit-app-starter) is a repo to quickly get started with app development using RSUIKit.
+It:
+- was bootstrapped with Create React App
+- includes this UI Kit as an npm dependency

 ## Current status
 Please refer to the [Development status](https://github.com/boostup/react-semantic-ui-kit/wiki/Development-status) page of this repo's wiki.